 Every Yale College class holds on-campus reunions on a five year cycle, from the 5th to the 65th Reunion.
-YAA also hosts a Senior Reunion for every class past the 65th Reunion.
-See below for answers to some commons questions.
+YAA also hosts a Senior Reunion for all classes that have already celebrated their 65th Reunions.

 Most Reunion events are casual.
 For the Class Dinner, most classes suggest jacket and tie for men and comparable attire for women.
 Reunion meals are usually served outdoors under a tent and cannot be moved indoors regardless of weather, so please plan accordingly.

 Yale cares deeply about the health and well-being of its students, faculty, staff and visitors.
 That is why the university is committed to supporting a tobacco-free campus.
 Leading the charge among its Ivy peers, the focus of Tobacco Free Yale is on improving the health and environment of our overall community.
 The goals of the Tobacco Free Yale Initiative are to: create a healthier university community, foster a campus culture in which tobacco users are supported in their quit attempts and become a model for developing a tobacco-free campus.
 On a tobacco-free campus, smoking cigarettes, including e-cigarettes, and the use of all tobacco products is prohibited in all areas including property leased or owned by the university.

 There are no designated smoking areas on a tobacco-free campus.
 Yale’s goal is for all cigarette urns to be phased out over the next year.
 However, during this transition phase and as our visitors adjust to our policy, a limited number of designated smoking areas will be placed at conference centers and be at least 25 feet away from doorways and air intakes.

 For more information on this important Yale initiative please visit Tobacco Free Yale.